HL7/US-Core/source/pages/_includes/us-core-patient-intro.md

 1. a communication language
 1. a race
 1. an ethnicity
-1. a birth sex[^1]
+1. a birth sex

 **Profile specific implementation guidance:**

-The [FHIR Specification]({{site.data.fhir.path}}patient.html#gender) provides quidance and background for representing patient gender.
+- The [FHIR Specification]({{site.data.fhir.path}}patient.html#gender) provides quidance and background for representing patient gender.
 The American Clinical Laboratory Association (ACLA) has published [best practice guidelines](http://www.acla.com/acla-best-practice-recommendation-for-administrative-and-clinical-patient-gender-used-for-laboratory-testing-and-reporting/) for administrative and clinical gender related to laboratory testing and reporting which implementers may find helpful as well.

 ##### Examples